A popular postgraduate programme for high calibre accounting graduates which provides full CAP 2 exemptions and excellent employment prospects.

 In this section

-The goal of the programme is to produce high-calibre graduates who will progress quickly through their professional training and advance to senior management positions either within professional practice or industry.
+The goal of the programme is to produce high-calibre graduates who will progress quickly through their professional training and advance to senior management positions within the accountancy profession.

 Accredited by Chartered Accountants Ireland for the purpose of exemption from some professional exams.